ShaoboYang-USTC/DisperPicker/README.md

 E-mail: <yang0123@mail.ustc.edu.cn>

-This tool mainly targets at automatically extracting dispersion curves via deep learning for the image transformation technique and the associated software developed by Huajian Yao, which is widely used in the community for dense array ambient noise analysis.
+This tool mainly targets at automatically extracting dispersion curves via deep learning for the image transformation technique (EGFAnalysisTimeFreq) and the associated software developed by Huajian Yao, which is widely used in the community for dense array ambient noise analysis (https://github.com/ShaoboYang-USTC/EGFAnalysisTimeFreq)

 ## 1. Installation